 You are already vaccinated, and there are no restrictions in most areas.
 So, why are you still staying at home?
 Have you become a hermit?
 Even though most people are excited about things going back to normal, others aren’t as thrilled.
 They have developed something similar to Stockholm syndrome – the coronavirus being the captor.

-Staying indoors, working from home, practicing personal hygiene, and wearing masks, has become normal.
+Staying indoors, working from home, practicing personal hygiene, and wearing masks, have become normal.
 We have also lived in fear of COVID-19’s impact on our health for over a year, and seeing those that didn’t abide by the rules and regulations get sick has made many resign themselves to this situation and learn to live with it.

 Some have even started to like some aspects of the situation, and have made peace with the behaviors they had to adopt during quarantine.
 For instance, more people prefer remote work over office work now.
-Luckily for them, some companies are considering allowing their employees to continue working from home as long as they keep up with their performance and productivity.
+Luckily for them, some companies are considering allowing their employees to continue working from home post-COVID, as long as they keep up their performance and productivity.

 You Might Also Like: Signs That You Are a Difficult Boss and Tips on How to Change It

 5. Your favorite spots might not have survived the pandemic